HarryPratt/swe_take_home_exercise/README.md

 * The input literals are positive integers
 * Calculations can be done in the floating-point or integer domain
 * Handling division by zero is unimportant; program can crash or do anything if that arises.
-* You are free to use any programming lanugage of choice.
+* You are free to use any programming language of choice.

 ### Sample input (caret prompt for clarity only):
 ```